epfl-ada/ada-2023-project-shinebrightlikeadamon/README.md

 In our project, we define the success of a movie in terms of IMDB ratings.
 To provide the perfect cast, we will answer the following questions:

 1. Do stars make movies shine brighter?
 Does a previous nomination or `award` received by an actor impact the ratings of a movie?
 2. Rating the icons: Are the big names worth the hype?
 Does online `fame` influence ratings?
-All kinds of `fama`?
+All kinds of `fame`?
 3. How do `connections between actors` influence each other's contribution to movie ratings?
 4. Is popularity everything?
 Do high ratings correspond to high `box-office revenue`?